Kqyang29/React-Next-Live-News-app/README.md

   - Navigate different Pages base on Nav Categories
   - Article Pages

-Bugs (Cannot Deploy but can be use in localhost):
+Bugs (Cannot Deploy but can be used in localhost):
   - warn - You have enabled experimental feature (appDir) in next.config.js.
   - Hydration failed because the initial UI does not match what was rendered on the server.